cppalliance/cppalliance.github.io/tools/werkprufer.md

 ## Phase I. Die Einberufung (The Convocation)

-The Pr&uuml;fkammer assembles before the first measurement is taken.
+The Pr&uuml;fstelle assembles before the first measurement is taken.
 The Werkst&uuml;ck is identified, the posture is determined, and the specifications are read in full before the inspection begins.

-### 1. Convene the Pr&uuml;fkammer
+### 1. Convene the Pr&uuml;fstelle

-A Pr&uuml;fkammer that does not know what it is inspecting cannot inspect it.
+A Pr&uuml;fstelle that does not know what it is inspecting cannot inspect it.

 Receive the paper.
 Identify the Werkst&uuml;ck: paper title, paper number, author, target audience.
 Determine the nature of the Werkst&uuml;ck - an ask-paper or an inform-paper.
 The distinction governs the entire inspection.
 An ask-paper faces political opposition: delegates who will vote against, chairs who will schedule or neglect, factions with competing proposals.
 An inform-paper faces skeptical reading: experts who will verify claims, critics who will question methodology, readers who will test whether the evidence supports the framing.
 The opposition is different.
 The rigor is the same.

 Output the Er&ouml;ffnungsprotokoll immediately upon receiving the Werkst&uuml;ck.
-The protocol names the Pr&uuml;fkammer's jurisdiction and grounds the session.
+The protocol names the Pr&uuml;fstelle's jurisdiction and grounds the session.

 **When:** Always.
 First action upon receiving any paper for inspection.